-Things To Do: Backwater cruising in a houseboat, birdwatching, ayurvedic massages, snake boat racing, and more.
+Things To Do In Alleppey: Backwater cruising in a houseboat, birdwatching, ayurvedic massages, snake boat racing, and more.

-How To Reach: The Cochin International Airport is the nearest airstrip which is just 75 kilometres away.
-Alleppey has its own railway station which is only 4 kilometres away from the city centre.
+How To Reach: The Cochin International Airport is the nearest airstrip which is just 75 kilometers away.
+Alleppey has its own railway station which is only 4 kilometers away from the city center.

-Located in the district of Salem, Yercaud is one of the hidden gems in the heart of Tamil Nadu which is often overshadowed by the popularity of Ooty and Kodaikanal.
+Located in the district of Salem, Yercaud is one of the best places to visit in Tamil Nadu in August but is often overshadowed by the popularity of Ooty and Kodaikanal.
 Being one of the most fascinating places to visit in August in South India, the hill station of Yercaud forms the core of Shevaroy range located in the Eastern Ghats.

 Weather in August: 20°C to 25°C at an average